Diimoo/callosum/deployment/terraform/modules/aws/README.md

   region = local.region
 }

-module "onyx" {
+module "callosum" {
   # If your root module is next to this modules/ directory:
-  # source = "./modules/aws/onyx"
+  # source = "./modules/aws/callosum"
   # If referencing from this repo as a template, adjust the path accordingly.
-  source = "./modules/aws/onyx"
+  source = "./modules/aws/callosum"

   region            = local.region
-  name              = "onyx"            # used as a prefix and workspace-aware postgres_username = "pgusername"
+  name              = "callosum"            # used as a prefix and workspace-aware postgres_username = "pgusername"
   postgres_password = "your-postgres-password"
   # create_vpc    = true  # default true; set to false to use an existing VPC (see below)